andrew-codes/gatsby-plugin-elasticlunr-search/README.md

             options: {
                 // Fields to index
                 fields: [
-                    'title',
-                    'keywords',
+                    `title`,
+                    `tags`,
                 ],
-                // How to resolve each field's value for a supported node type
+                // How to resolve each field`s value for a supported node type
                 resolvers: {
-                    // For any node of type MarkdownRemark, list how to resolve the fields' values
+                    // For any node of type MarkdownRemark, list how to resolve the fields` values
                     MarkdownRemark: {
                         title: node => node.frontmatter.title,
+                        tags: node => node.frontmatter.tags,
-                        keywords: node => node.frontmatter.keywords,
+                        path: node => node.frontmatter.path,
                     },
                 },
             },